polluks/oblast/README.md

 Although you can submit bug reports, and (if provided) pull requests for suggested fixes, bugs (acknowledged, unreproducible or otherwise) may or may not ever be fixed.
 Submission of a pull request is considered an implicit and unconditional release of all rights to the submitted code to me.

 Do not submit bug reports to change to your favourite assembler, or change the code style, or other items of personal preference.
 These changes, even if accompanied by a pull request, will be ignored or deleted.
 Please make such changes in your own fork.

+## Thanks for playing

+Oblast is free to play and freely distributable.
+But, if you've enjoyed it, [buy me a coffee/Mr Pibb](https://ko-fi.com/classichasclass).